Rovas payment processor

 expiration integer required UNIX timestamp (seconds) after which this payment link expires.

-callbackurl string required URL-encoded URL of your post-purchase landing page.
+callback_url string required URL-encoded URL of your post-purchase landing page.
 Rovas redirects the buyer here after checkout.

 name string required Product name shown on the Rovas order form.
 No fixed maximum length; keep the full payment URL reasonably short (e.g. under ~2 000 characters total).